horstjens/internationalopenmagazine/content/pages/contribute.md

 Detailed instructions of how to submit content via [git](https://de.wikipedia.org/wiki/Git) can be found at the [official Github project](https://github.com/horstjens/internationalopenmagazine) page of the **International Open Magazine**:

   * inside [README.md](https://github.com/horstjens/internationalopenmagazine/blob/master/README.md) if you knwo how to work with Github / git
-  * inside [localinstall.md](https://github.com/horstjens/internationalopenmagazine/blob/master/localinstall.md) if you have no experience with git

 It is also possible to simply send the article by email to: `horstjens@gmail.com`.